-The City of San Marcos is currently accepting applications to fund programs serving children and youth in the San Marcos area for the second round of Grant Funding for the 2016-2017 Fiscal Year.
-If you received funding in April of 2017, you will not be eligible to receive this funding for the same program.
+The City of San Marcos is currently accepting applications to fund programs serving children and youth in the San Marcos area during the 2018-2019 Fiscal Year.

-Applications must be turned in to the Grant Harris, Jr. Building, 401 E. Hopkins, by noon on October 10, 2017.
-Applications can be downloaded from http://www.sanmarcostx.gov/fundingforyouth
+Applications must be turned in to the Grant Harris, Jr. Building, 401 E. Hopkins, by noon on February 19.
+Applications can be downloaded at http://www.sanmarcostx.gov/fundingforyouth.

 To qualify for funds, agencies must:

 Money for these programs is allocated each year by the City Council to the Youth Services Budget.
 The San Marcos Commission on Children and Youth will recommend which applicants will receive funding, with a maximum of $5,000 per program.
-Round 1 for 2016-2017 Funding Recipients include: Texas State University, Greater San Marcos Youth Council, San Marcos Housing Authority, Country Estates Recreation Association Summer Swim League, Hays-Caldwell Women’s Center, Community Action, Inc of Central Texas and the Girls Empowerment Network.
+Past Funding Recipients include: Texas State University, Community Action, Inc., Girls Empowerment Network, San Marcos Housing Authority, United Way of Hays County, and the San Marcos Chamber of Commerce.

 The San Marcos City Council adopted the Youth Master Plan in 2013 as an action plan to bring vision, resources and community commitment to improve outcomes for children and youth.